Niccoborg22/virtual-nutritionist-bot/ReadME.md

 ### Future improvements
 ---
 Some further future improvements to be implemented:
+- Add identification in the frontend and change the conversational model if the user is identified
 - Have a non-relational database linked to each account to keep track of each account's data
 - Create a Web Application that, upon identification, visualize your data
 - Deploy the application on Telegram, WhatsApp and any other medium of communication